Images of analytic map germs, and singular fibrations: The case of map germs and

-\begin{remark} The above results also tells that $F(\Sing F)$ is a set germ even if $\im F$ is not well-defined as a set germ.
-More precisely, if non-empty, then $(f,g)(\Sing (f,g))$ may be either the origin $0\in \bC^{2}$, or a complex analytic (not irreducible) curve.
+\begin{remark} The above result tells in particular that $F(\Sing F)$ is a set germ even if $\im F$ may be not well-defined as a set germ at 0.
+More precisely, if it is non-empty, then the set $(f,g)(\Sing (f,g))$ is either the origin $0\in \bC^{2}$, or a complex analytic (not necessarily irreducible) curve.